Spend a few days hanging on the turquoise water in bungalows without ever leaving Mexico. Welcome to Lake Bacalar.

 The Yak Lake House

-Book your spot in paradise early, because this is easily the most popular area in the hostel.
-Wondering why?
 This gem is right on the lake with a private dock, and free kayak rentals.
 That means you can wake up in the morning, snag a kayak and paddle through the lily-filled shallows until you reach the pristine blue water of the lagoon.
 Yes, please.
 They also sometimes have SUP tours during the day, which are also a huge hit.
 Need more convincing?
 It’s a 15 minute walk from the ADO station, and within 5 minutes of some favorite places to eat.
-Dorm rooms start in the $18 - 22 range, book here.
+Book here.

-If you can't get a stop at the Yake Lake House, Morgan House is a good second choice.
+If you can't get a stop at the Yak Lake House, Morgan House is a good second choice.
 Come for the rooftop hang out and the location which is right by the lagoon.
 There’s also free breakfast with is a big perk.
 They’re in a good location, about half a mile away from the city center so an easy walk to some of the fav restaurants.
 Another thing we love?
 The hostel has a mascot, a bulldog named Morgan who really likes to skateboard (no joke).
-Dorms are in the $15 range, book here.
+Book here.

 Blue Monkey Hostel

 Need another spot in this price range?
-Found right on the lagoon with a pier, Blue Monkey is more rustic, with reports of really bare-bone rooms that lack hot water on occasion and no A/C. It’s also good to know that this spot is down at the southern edge of the lake which is away from the action.
-Dorm rooms are about $18 to $22 range, book here.
+Found right on the lagoon with a pier, Blue Monkey is more rustic, with reports of really bare-bone rooms that lack hot water on occasion and no A/C. It’s also good to know that this spot is down at the southern edge of the lake which is away from the action, but it's easy on the budget.
+Book here.

 Where To Eat